ActiveSolution/active-lab-iac2022/labs/terraform.md

 During deployment, you can then define the file manually by using the `-var-file="terraform.tfvars"`, or just depend on the naming convention.

-You can also set the variables by using the `-var` parameter like this `terraform apply -var="project_name=TerraformLab"`.
+You can also set the variables by using the `-var` parameter like this `terraform apply -var="project_name=terraformlab"`.
 Or use a combination the two.

 Verify that the deployment works by running